DevoInc/python-ds-connector/README.md

 devo_writer = ds.Writer(profile='example', credential_path='/alternate/credentials/file')
 ```

-The `credentials_path` can be sepcified as either a string or a `pathlib.Path` object.
+The `credential_path` can be sepcified as either a string or a `pathlib.Path` object.
+Internally, `credential_path` will be converted to a `pathlib.Path` object.
+The pathlib documentation can be found [here](https://docs.python.org/3/library/pathlib.html#concrete-paths) and may be especially useful to Windows users specifying a credential path.

 It is not necessary to have credentials for both the `Reader` and the `Writer` in a profile.
 If you would like to us an Oauth token, that can be included in the profile was well